-For 90 years, Primary Children’s Medical Center has served children from the Intermountain Area without regard to race, religion, or ability to pay.
-Recognized among the top pediatric hospitals in the country, Primary Children's Medical Center is the only full-service children's hospital between Denver and the West Coast, serving the largest geographic area in the United States for children.
+For over 90 years, Primary Children’s Hospital has served children from the Intermountain Area without regard to race, religion, or ability to pay.
+Recognized among the top pediatric hospitals in the country, Primary Children's Hospital is the only full-service children's hospital between Denver and the West Coast, serving the largest geographic area in the United States for children.
 Rarely is there a family from Utah, parts of Idaho, Wyoming, Montana and Nevada that has not had a personal experience at this children’s hospital.

 A Story of Love

 Primary Children’s Hospital began not as a love story, but a story of love.
 Almost a century ago, Louie B. Felt and May Anderson, President and First Counselor of the General Primary Association of the Church of Jesus Christ of Latter-day Saints, were walking in Salt Lake City when they saw a child who appeared to suffer from the affects of polio.
 His struggle pulled their heart-strings, and they approached LDS Church President Joseph F. Smith with a plan to serve children without regard to race, religion, or the ability to pay.
 As a result, a charity care ward, dedicated exclusively to children opened in LDS Hospital in 1911.